how did we ever survive it?

 apple cake

-This morning I was perusing my google reader feed and came across a recipe for apple bread on Kitchen Parade.
+This morning I was perusing the internet and came across a recipe for apple bread on Kitchen Parade.
 I had the ingredients necessary so decided to try the recipe.

 The recipe called for Granny Smith apples.
 I didn’t have those on hand, but did have Galas, so I used them instead.